European Energy Centre’s (EEC) sister organisation, the European Centre of Technology (ECT), to run Project Management Training Course in Edinburgh

 Media Khalel, attending from Mitsubishi Heavy Industries and Air-Conditioning Europe Ltd, valued the interaction the course provided, as well as the versatility of the content: “I liked that we were able to engage in conversation and exchange ideas on the course.”
 The relevance of the course to a wide spectrum of occupations was also noted, and Khalel pointed out that “the course material could be applied to many different professions.”

 Representation also came from Professional services giant and “Big 4” member EY, who very recently published their annual Renewable Energy Country Attractiveness Index.
 Participant Charline Herm complimented the course for its focus on process and continuous evaluation - “I gained a clearer understanding of what items have to be considered before, during, and after the project”.
 The range of industries represented on ECT Project Management Courses gives participants the opportunity to network and interact with professionals from a broad portfolio of companies, organisations and associations.

 The ECT combines its 40 years of vocational training expertise with the academic research excellence of its global network of university partners.
 This approach ensures that individuals are not offered just a standard professional training course, but rather an exceptional learning opportunity which delivers real results through the most progressive methodology available.
-The Edinburgh series of this course will take place at Edinburgh Napier University, whose reputation attracts the best academics and students from around the world, and is taught by an expert university lecturer with extensive hands-on career experience as a Project Management Professional.
+This course takes place at Universities across the UK, whose reputation attracts the best academics and students from around the world, and is taught by an expert university lecturer with extensive hands-on career experience as a Project Management Professional.